How Much Is Too Much Diversification?

 A landmark study conducted by E. J. Elton and M. J. Gruber before the revolution of online investing found that 20 to 30 securities within a portfolio offered the optimal level of diversification.
 More recent research suggests that investors taking advantage of the low transaction costs afforded by online brokers can optimize their portfolios by holding closer to 50 stocks.

-The following table summarizes the results of Elton and Gruber's* empirical study.
-They took a population of 3,290 securities available for possible inclusion in a portfolio and considered the average risk.
-After choosing n-asset portfolios — with equal amounts held in each included asset — for various values of n, they found that more gains from diversification came from portfolios with 30 to 50 holdings.
+The following table summarizes the results of Elton and Gruber's* empirical study of 3,290 securities.
+They found that more gains from diversification came from portfolios with 30 to 50 holdings.

 Number of Stocks in Portfolio